 Finally, comprehensive program review is a critical tool employed by the Planning Committee to monitor the College's effectiveness.
-Along with President's Cabinet, deans, and department chairs, the Planning Committee developed a validation process for the 2017-2018 comprehensive program review and the Program Review "Year Three Update" 2019-20.
+Along with President's Cabinet, deans, and department chairs, the Planning Committee developed a validation process for the "Comprehensive Program Review 2017-2018" and the "Program Review Year Three Update 2019-20."
 In addition, and as described in I.B.5, cross-section theme reports were used to evaluate goal alignment, analyze achievement data, and direct professional development.
 The Planning Committee subsequently established a similar process for evaluating the effectiveness of comprehensive program review by utilizing a survey to gather feedback from program/unit leads and stakeholders.
 As a result, the Comprehensive Program Review 2017-2018 Evaluation Report was developed and shared with SGC.
+(I.B.1-6, I.B.5-2, I.A.2-15, I.A.2-17, I.B.5-2)

 These evaluation processes are among those that inform RAP, which calls for programs/units to align their funding requests with the assessment mechanisms such as program review.
 SGC regularly reviews these proposals and makes funding recommendations to the President.
 Once funding requests are approved, the LMC Business Services surveys individual programs/units, asking each to evaluate the efficacy of funded strategies.
+(I.A.2.15, I.A.2-17, I.A.3-4, I.B.6-6, I.B.6-7)

 Through regular evaluation of its policies and procedures across all areas of the institution, including resource allocation and shared governance processes, Los Medanos College ensures that it supports academic quality and accomplishes its mission.
+(I.B.7-1, I.A.1-1, I.B.2-1, I.B.1-6, I.A.2-13, I.A.2-11, I.B.5-2, I.A.2-8)